-Last-minute early voters have until 7 p.m. to cast their 2020 Election ballots
+Last-minute early voters form long lines at EBR polls for final day of early voting

 Latest Weather Blog

-Last-minute early voters have until 7 p.m. to cast their 2020 Election ballots
+Last-minute early voters form long lines at EBR polls for final day of early voting

-BATON ROUGE - As early voting nears its end, record-breaking numbers of Louisiana's citizens have already cast their votes.
+BATON ROUGE - As early voting nears its end, record-breaking numbers of Louisiana's citizens have already cast their votes, and based on the length of lines outside some of Baton Rouge's poll sites, thousands more are eager to add their voice to the 2020 Election on the state's last day of early voting.

+With 15 minutes until the polls open for the last day of early voting.
+Here is what the line looks like at the Louisiana State Archives beginning from the back.
+It started around 6 a.m. now it’s wrapped around the building.
+Remember polls close at 7 p.m. #GeauxVote @WBRZ pic.twitter.com/MvCOAkMV4u— Nadeen Abusada (@NadeenAbusada) October 27, 2020

-A total of 860,000 ballots were cast in Louisiana as of Tuesday morning, which is a significant increase in comparison with the number of early votes cast in the 2016 election.
+A total of 860,000 ballots were cast in Louisiana as of Tuesday morning, a significant increase in comparison with the number of early votes cast in the 2016 election.

 Tuesday evening marks the end of the early voting period and residents of East Baton Rouge Parish who want to make it to the polls before 7 p.m., can cast their last-minute ballots at one of the locations listed below.